 Yoshimura: "There was a time when I had them make something based on the pictures and blueprints I had drawn, and they made a mistake...
 I had to apologise and ask them to fix it, and that was a project where I really felt the weight of failure.

-At the same time, I learned a lot about the importance of human connections.
-Thankfully, I was able to become friendly with the people on-site, and they helped me out when I had trouble with work later on.
-I really felt the importance of relationships with people on-site, not just concept design."
+At the same time, I learned a great deal about the importance of human connections.
+I was fortunate enough to become friends with the people on site, and they helped me out when I encountered difficulties in my work later on.
+I deeply felt the importance of relationships not only with concept design themselves, but also with the people on site."

-A novel concept design approach to envisioning the future of rich living
+A groundbreaking concept design approach paints a picture of the future of comfortable living.

 ▲ Dear Homes Mita

-In 2021, Yoshimura returned to NOMURA, where he formed his own team and assumed the role of room chief.
-Since then, he has worked on two memorable projects.
+In 2021, Yoshimura returned to NOMURA Co.,Ltd., established his own team, and took on the role of room chief.
+He then went on to work on two particularly memorable projects.

-Yoshimura says that he was passionate about this project in order to meet the client's expectations, and took on the challenge of residence concept design from a new perspective.
+Yoshimura says that this project was one he tackled with great enthusiasm in order to meet the client's expectations.
+He challenged himself to residential concept design from a new perspective.

-Yoshimura: "In the housing market for the wealthy, calm tones and colors that create a sense of peace were mainstream.
-But my experience in restaurants and commercial facilities made me think that it would be good to incorporate more upbeat, uplifting colors and concept design into homes.
+Yoshimura: "In the housing market for the wealthy, the mainstream has been calm tones and colors that seek tranquility.
+But, based on my experience in the food and beverage and commercial facilities industries, I thought it would be good to incorporate more upbeat and uplifting colors and concept design into homes."

 For example, we proposed using color in the main areas that would normally be white, and flipping over a shelf so that it changes from wood to colored leather, making it easy to rearrange the home just like changing your clothes."